-Zeroa and Beitzah-The Shankbone (or roasted beet) and the Roasted Egg Reader: The shank bone symbolizes the "pesach."
+Zeroa and Beitzah-The roasted shank bone (or roasted beet) and the roasted egg Reader: The shank bone symbolizes the "pesach."
 At the time of the final plague, the Israelites were instructed to smear lamb's blood on the tops of the door frames of their homes.
 Pesach comes from the Hebrew word meaning "to pass over."
 Later, pesach referred to the animal sacrifice in the ancient Temple for the Passover holiday.
 The beet can also represent that sacrifice.
-The roasted egg symbolizes the festival sacrifice that was made in the days of the ancient Temple in Jerusalem.
-The roundness of the egg also symbolizes the cycle of life and springtime renewal.
-Shulchan Orech The Prepared Table Seder Leader: We will take a few minutes break for a nosh.
-During the break, two of us are going to lead a conversation for those who'd like to chat for a few minutes.
-Everyone: please expect an audio cue to come back together to complete the Seder.
-Also return the Afikoman, if you hid one.
+The roasted egg also symbolizes the festival sacrifice that was made in the days of the great Temple in Jerusalem.
+The roundness of the egg is meant to remind us of the cycle of life, and springtime renewal.

+Shulchan Orech The Prepared Table Leader: We'll take a break for a short schmooze.
+There will be optional break-out rooms for those who'd like to introduce themselves and chat for a few minutes.
+Otherwise, perhaps have a nosh, and listen to the interval music.
+Everyone: please expect a cue to come back together to complete the Seder.
+Also return the Afikoman to your table, if you hid one.
 We'll resume in a few minutes.
-Tzafun-Unwrapping and eating the Afikoman Seder Leader: We have reached the ritual called Tzafun, when we find and eat the Afikoman.
+Tzafun-Unwrapping and eating the Afikoman Leader: We have reached the ritual called Tzafun, when we find and eat the Afikoman.
 Tzafun means "hidden" or "stored away".
 The Afikoman represents something inaccessible, until it is retrieved.
-And to whom do we traditionally turn to bring back the missing piece: children.
+And to whom do we traditionally turn to bring back the missing piece?
+Children.
 Through the Afikoman ritual, we entrust the young ones to help us complete the Seder and inspire a future when everyone can taste redemption.
 Adapted from Sefaria (Pause for a moment so we can eat pieces of the Afikoman.
 We also refill our cups of wine or juice.)
-Birkat HaMazon Expressing thanks after eating Reader:

-Friends: together we praise Adonai.
-As it says in Torah: When you have eaten and are satisfied, give praise to God who has given you this good earth and its bounty.
+Birkat HaMazon Expressing thanks after eating Reader: Friends: As it says in Torah: "After you have eaten, give praise to God who has given you this good earth and its bounty."
 This day, like every day, is a gift; let us be glad for it.
 We hope to live our lives this year in health, in gratitude for our gifts, and in fulfillment of our obligations.
-Oseh shalom b'imromav....May the source of peace grant peace to us, to the house of Israel, and to the entire world.
+May the source of peace grant peace to us, to the house of Israel, and to the entire world.
 Amen.

-The Third Cup
+The Third Cup Reader:

-Reader: